 Moisturizing before applying makeup is one of the most important steps in your beauty routine.
 Without this step, your skin is uneven and dry, which allows certain spots to stick or cling to makeup differently.
 By applying moisturizer, you are creating a clean and even canvas to begin building your face.
 I like to use a moisturizer with SPF to kill two birds with one stone, protecting my skin while I prep.

 This was our favorite thing to do in high school.
 But times have changed, and the whole matchy-matchy look signals that you may be a makeup newbie.
 Instead of matching your shadow to your dress, try choosing a shade that suits your eye color.
-Create contrast to make your eyes pop by choosing a shade on the opposite side of the color wheel.
+Create contrast to make your eyes pop by selecting a hue on the opposite side of the color wheel.
 For instance, green eyes look beautiful in bronzes and coppers.
 Blue eyes love warm shades of orange and brown, and brown eyes tend to pop with cool undertone colors and taupes.

 You’re browsing through your favorite makeup stands while attempting to find the right shade of foundation for your face.
 Your first instinct is to smudge a foundation onto the back of your hand to see if it matches your skin tone.
 The problem is that foundation is going on your face, not your hand (duh?).
-Always spot-test foundation in at least two places on your face; the two best spots are on your cheekbone next to your ear, and along your jawline.
+Always spot-test foundation in at least two places on your face; the two best spots are on your cheekbone (next to your ear) and along your jawline.
 You’ll be more likely to find a complementary shade when you match these areas.

 When going with full-facial foundation coverage, we often stop the application at our chin or jawline.
 The problem with this technique is that it often creates the illusion of a makeup mask.
 People will wonder why your face doesn’t match your neck or if you’re even wearing the proper shade of foundation at all.
 To break this habit, always blend your foundation down your jawline and into your neck.
 You can use bronzer on your neck, along your jawline, and around the edges of your face to create a more seamless foundation finish.

-You did it!
-You concealed those under-eye circles and unsightly red bumps.
-Now, onto foundation or eye shadow, right?
-Wrong.
 Forgetting to lock in your concealer almost always leads to its most common problems: creasing, caking, pigment transfer, and sliding.
 All of these issues can be put to rest with the simple step of locking in your concealer.
 Always dust a light layer of translucent or packed powder over the areas you’ve concealed.
 This will also prevent your blushes or other colors from sticking to the still-wet concealer spots.

 We often pump our mascara wand into the tube in hopes that it’ll pop out with even more product on it.
 The truth is that pumping your mascara pushes more and more air into the tube, causing the product to dry out faster.
 This means that each time we pump, we create less product for our next application.
 Instead, try gently swirling the wand inside the container, or just simply pull the wand out once and apply multiple coats of mascara.

 How often do you ask your friend to keep an eye on your pout so your lipstick won’t fade and leave you with a harsh lip line?
 I know I’ve been there.
 This is probably a sign that you’re applying your lip liner wrong.
-When lining your lips, apply along the upper and lower lip lines and then blend the color into the middle of the lips.
+When lining your lips, apply along the upper and lower lip lines, and then blend the color into the middle of the lips.
 Before taking your next step, you should basically be filling your lips in as you would with lipstick.
 This will keep your lip color more even and natural, make your lips pop, and allow longer-lasting color.